-- (A) A representative must act in a manner that furthers the efficient, fair, and orderly conduct of the proceeding. - (B) A representative may not falsify or unlawfully destroy, alter, or conceal material with potential evidentiary value, from the tribunal or another participant in the proceeding. - (C) A representative may not make a frivolous discovery request or fail to make a reasonably diligent effort to comply with a valid discovery request. - (D) A representative shall treat witnesses fairly and with due consideration.
+- (A) A representative must act in a manner that furthers the efficient, fair, and orderly conduct of the proceeding. - (B) A representative may not falsify or unlawfully destroy, alter, or conceal material with potential evidentiary value from the tribunal or another participant in the proceeding. - (C) A representative may not make a frivolous discovery request or fail to make a reasonably diligent effort to comply with a valid discovery request. - (D) A representative shall treat witnesses fairly and with due consideration.
 A representative shall not seek to conceal a potential witness or corruptly influence a witness or otherwise interfere with a witness' ability to give accurate testimony.

 - 1. (to subsection (A)): Candor, diligence and promptness are all factors in the efficient, fair and orderly conduct of the proceeding.
-See rules 303, 311, and 312. - 2. (to subsection (D)): The language of this subsection was derived from a regulation of the Surface Transportation Board, 49 C.F.R. § 1103.25(b). - 3. (to subsection (D)): For example, a representative may not counsel or assist a witness to testify falsely.
+See Rules 303, 311, and 312. - 2. (to subsection (D)): The language of this subsection was derived from a regulation of the Surface Transportation Board, 49 C.F.R. § 1103.25(b). - 3. (to subsection (D)): For example, a representative may not counsel or assist a witness to testify falsely.
+See ABA Model Rule of Professional Conduct 3.4(b).